Barbade22/NVIDIADoc-ChatBot/README.md

 -
 ### 2. A.py
 **Overview:**
-- **Functionality:**Used to evaluation model of model for model selection with UI.
+- **Functionality:**Used to evaluation of model and for model selection with UI.
 - **Output:** It Needs Input Questions and Context for answer.

 **Usage:**